Airfooox/cron-validate/README.md

 ```
 Make sure to test the result type beforehand, because `getValue()` only works on `Valid` and `getError()` only works on `Err`.
 If you don't check, it will throw an error.

-For further information, you can check out https://github.com/gDelgado14/neverthrow, because I used his result system for this package.
+For further information, you can check out https://github.com/gDelgado14/neverthrow, because I used and modified his code for this package.
+(Therefor not every documented function on his package is available on this package.)

 ## Options / Configuration